Services

 - Started/Closed — Actual work timestamps

-- Technicians — Who performed the work
+- Technicians — Who performed the work (with hours worked per technician)

 - Internal Notes — Private notes for your team